grafana/agent/example/k3d/README.md

 Prometheus alerts are triggered:
 - If any Crow instances are not running or Crow samples are not being propagated correctly.
+- If any Canary instances are not running or Canary logs are not being propagated correctly.
 - If any Vulture instances are not running or Vulture samples are not being propagated correctly.
 - If any Grafana Agents are not running or Grafana Agent limits are outside their norm.